dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 ### Tracker Export changelog (`GET`)

 The `GET` endpoints all conform to the same naming conventions reported in the previous paragraph.
-Additionally, we made some changes in regards to the request parameters to respect the same naming conventions here as well.
+Additionally, we made some changes regarding the request parameters to respect the same naming conventions here as well.

 These tables highlight the version 2.36 differences in request parameters for `GET` endpoints compared to version 2.35.